CosmologyTaskForce/ModiGraviDoc/README.md

 This is a document package on modified gravity.
 We choose mathematica as the editor to show more details including the programming techniques.

+Why do I set up this project?
+I always believe united we stand, divided we fall.
+Humanbeings are alive as a whole, not as individuals.

 ## What is modified gravity.